-- 94 Pediatric ART.
-There may be multiple ARTs, depending on the volume of cases.
-An NLRB member will be 95 selected to serve for no more than one month each year on the ART.
-The ART meets via conference call 96 at the same day and time each week; however calls may be rescheduled in advance to accommodate federal holidays.
-Each ART will be scheduled to meet via conference call according to a predetermined 97 98 schedule.
-99 100 ART appeals from the Adult Other Diagnosis and Adult HCC specialty boards will be reviewed by the Adult ART.
+95 selected to serve for no more than one month each year on the ART.
+The ART meets via conference call 96 at the same day and time each week; however calls may be rescheduled in advance to accommodate 97 federal holidays.
+Each ART will be scheduled to meet via conference call according to a predetermined 98 schedule.
+99 100 ART appeals from the Adult Other Diagnosis and Adult HCC specialty boards will be reviewed by the Adult 101 ART.
 ART appeals from the Pediatric specialty board will be reviewed by the Pediatric ART.
-101 102 - In the event of a planned absence, the ART member may designate their alternate to serve.
-The representative must notify UNOS of this in UNetSM. - 105

-Five members of the ART must participate in the call.
-If at least five members do not attend the call, the appeal will be rescheduled for the following regularly scheduled conference call.
-If at least five members do not attend the second attempt to review the appeal, the candidate's exception request is automatically approved.

-- 110

-- 111 The appeal must achieve a majority plus one affirmative votes in order to be approved.

-- 112

-A representative at the petitioning program may serve as the candidate's advocate.
-If a representative is unable to attend the conference call, the program may ask for the appeal to be scheduled for the following regularly scheduled conference call.
-If after two attempts a representative is unable to attend the call, the ART will review the appeal without the program's participation.
-In the absence of a representative on the conference call, the program may submit written information for the ART's consideration.

-The ART will work with UNOS staff to document the content of the discussion and final decision in UNetSM.

-122 7.
-Liver Committee Review

-123 The Liver Committee may delegate review to a subcommittee.
-If the review is delegated, majority is based 124 on the size of the subcommittee.

-Appeals to the Liver Committee will be considered electronically unless at least one member of the Liver Committee requests a conference call.
-If the case is discussed on a conference call, quorum is a majority of the Liver Committee (or the subcommittee, if delegated).

-- 129130 The appeal must achieve a majority affirmative votes in order to be approved. - 131
+102 103 In the event of a planned absence, the ART member may designate their alternate to serve.
+The 104 representative must notify UNOS of this in UNetSM.
+105 106 Five members of the ART must participate in the call.
+If at least five members do not attend the call, the 107 appeal will be rescheduled for the following regularly scheduled conference call.
+If at least five members 108 do not attend the second attempt to review the appeal, the candidate's exception request is automatically 109 approved.
+110 111 The appeal must achieve a majority plus one affirmative votes in order to be approved.
+112 113 A representative at the petitioning program may serve as the candidate's advocate.
+If a representative is 114 unable to attend the conference call, the program may ask for the appeal to be scheduled for the following 115 regularly scheduled conference call.
+If after two attempts a representative is unable to attend the call, the 116 ART will review the appeal without the program's participation.
+In the absence of a representative on the 117 conference call, the program may submit written information for the ART's consideration.
+118 119 A current member of the Liver Committee serving on either the Adult Other Diagnosis specialty board or 120 Adult HCC specialty board will be appointed to serve as the ART leader for the Adult ART prior to each 121 service term.
+A current member of the Liver Committee or current member of the OPTN Pediatric 122 Transplantation Committee (Pediatric Committee) serving on the Pediatric specialty board will be 123 appointed to serve as the ART leader for the Pediatric ART prior to each service term.
+If no current member 124 of either the Liver Committee or the Pediatric Committee is available to serve as the ART leader, prior 125 members of each Committee or other members of the NLRB may be appointed to serve as ART leader.
+126 The ART leader will be prepared to lead ART discussion and provide feedback to the Liver Committee.
+127 128 The ART will work with UNOS staff to document the content of the discussion and final decision in UNetsM.
+129 130 131 7.
+Liver Committee Review 132 The Liver Committee may delegate review to a subcommittee.
+If the review is delegated, majority is based 133 on the size of the subcommittee.
+134 135 Appeals to the Liver Committee will be considered electronically unless at least one member of the Liver 136 Committee requests a conference call.
+If the case is discussed on a conference call, quorum is a majority 137 of the Liver Committee (or the subcommittee, if delegated).
+138 139 The appeal must achieve a majority affirmative votes in order to be approved.
+140

-- 132 Guidance to Liver Transplant Programs and the National Liver - Review Board for Adult MELD Exception Review
+Guidance to Liver Transplant Programs and the National Liver Review Board for Adult MELD Exception Review

-134 Polycystic Liver Disease (PLD)
+3 Polycystic Liver Disease (PLD)